opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-console-plugin/README.md

 * Executing a Cypher query causes an error: `java.lang.ClassCastException: java.lang.String cannot be cast to java.util.Map`.
   - Make sure that Gremlin Console has `org.apache.tinkerpop.gremlin.driver.ser.GryoMessageSerializerV3d0` serializer with `serializeResultToString` disabled.
+* Executing a Cypher query causes an error: `java.lang.NoClassDefFoundError:`.
+  - Upgrade Gremlin Console to TinkerPop 3.4.0+, or use earlier (TinkerPop 3.3.x) version of [Cypher for Gremlin 0.9.13](https://github.com/opencypher/cypher-for-gremlin/releases/tag/v0.9.13)
+* After installation, plugin does not appear in `:plugin list`
+  - Cypher for Gremlin requires Gremlin Console 3.3.0+ (See #254)